monome/docs/docs/modular/teletype/tts5.md

 What happens if we call `P.NEXT` again, but we're at the end of the list?

 `P.WRAP` determines if we wrap to the start/end: 1 = yes, 0 = no. Each pattern has its own wrap attribute.
 So if wrap is on, `P.NEXT` will move the read head to zero and the first number of the pattern will be returned.
-If wrap is off, the play head will not advance, but you'll get the final number retruned still.
+If wrap is off, the play head will not advance, but you'll still get the final number returned.
 To turn on wrap:

     P.WRAP 1